|

 Barbara

-Law is a singer who was born in Warrington in the 1940s.
-She was a great friend of the
+Law (born 1940s in Warrington) is a singer and a great friend of the

 late Edna Savage and attended the same school as her, Richard Fairclough